facebookresearch/mvfst-rl/train/README.md

 ## About

-The train directory contains all the tools needed to train RL-based congestion control using IMPLALA with [Pantheon](https://github.com/fairinternal/pantheon) as the network emulator.
+The train directory contains all the tools needed to train RL-based congestion control using IMPALA with [Pantheon](https://github.com/StanfordSNR/pantheon) as the network emulator.

 Each Pantheon environment instance (pantheon/src/experiments/test.py) can be configured to run with a different emulated network setting as obtained from